tiagobalmeida/tiagobalmeida.github.io/_posts/Advent Of Code 2016 - Day 5 solution commented.md

 Let's break it down.

-The general pattern we want is (reduce process_item_function initial_password list_of_md5_hashes).
+The general pattern we want is `(reduce process_item_function initial_password list_of_md5_hashes)`.

 - initial_password is an empty string (we don't know any password character yet!).
 This is the "" above.
 - list_of_md5_hashes is what we got earlier with the maps.
 - process_item_function is a function that will get the password we got so far, and an item from the list (here called token).
 It needs to do two things:

-..1.
-See if the password is already 8 chars long.
+    1. See if the password is already 8 chars long.
 If it is break the outer reduce with it (our overall result): `(reduced password)`
-..2.
-See if the token starts with five zeroes.
+    2. See if the token starts with five zeroes.
 When it does, return the password we know with the sixth char of this token appended. `(if (= (subs token 0 5) "00000") ...`

 ## Final remarks